policecar/deepDB/README.md

 train
 ```

-Consider customizing your parameters in defaultParams.
+Consider customizing your parameters in defaultParams.m.

 ### License